 As noted above under "Corporate Governance," the Company has a Corporate Governance and Nominating Committee.
-The current members of the committee all are "independent directors" (as defined by NASDAQ).
+The current members of the committee all are independent directors.
 The Corporate Governance and Nominating Committee has developed a policy regarding the consideration of nominations for directors by shareholders.
 The policy is posted on the Bank's website for review by shareholders.
-As outlined in its policy, the Corporate Governance and Nominating Committee will consider nominations from shareholders, although it does not actively solicit such nomination recommendations.
-Proposed nominations should be addressed to Chairman of the Corporate Governance and Nominating Committee of Farmers & Merchants Bancorp, Inc., 307 North Defiance Street, Archbold, Ohio 43502.
+As outlined in its policy, the Corporate Governance and Nominating Committee will consider nominations from shareholders, although it does not actively solicit such nomination recommendations, Proposed nominations should be addressed to Chairman of the Corporate Governance and Nominating Committee of Farmers & Merchants Bancorp, Inc., 307 North Defiance Street, Archbold, Ohio 43502.
 Such nominations must include a description of the specific qualifications the candidate possesses and a discussion as to the effect on the composition and effectiveness of the Board.
-The identification and evaluation of all candidates for nomination to the Board of Directors are undertaken on an ad hoc basis within the context of the Company's strategic initiatives at the time a vacancy occurs on the Board or as anticipated retirement dates approach.
+The identification and evaluation of all candidates for nomination to the Board of Directors are undertaken on an ad hoc basis within the context of the Company's strategic initiatives, at the time a vacancy occurs on the Board, or as anticipated retirement dates approach.
 In evaluating all candidates, including candidates recommended for nomination by shareholders, the Committee considers a variety of factors, including the candidate's integrity, independence, qualifications, skills, occupation, experience (including experiences in finance and banking), familiarity with accounting rules and practices, and compatibility with existing members of the Board.
 In addition, attributes such as place of residence and geographic markets represented, age, gender, ethnicity, race, involvement and visibility in the counties and communities represented by the Company's current and future geographic footprint, and relationships with the Company and the Bank are given consideration.
 A candidate's occupation and experience are given high importance.
-Other t
+Other than the foregoing, there are no stated minimum criteria for nominees, although the Committee may consider such other factors as it may deem at the time to be in the best interest of the Company and its shareholders, which factors may change from time to time.

-To maintain a wide-ranging mix of individuals, consideration is given to the depth and breadth of an individual's business and civic experience in leadership positions, as well as their ties to the Farmers & Merchants Bancorp, Inc.'s markets.
-Consideration has been given to the number of directors based on the board size of the nine peer bank holding companies as identified in the Compensation Discussion and Analysis for comparison of executive officer compensation.
-The Board of Directors conducted an annual self-evaluation during 2021.
+To maintain a wide-ranging mix of individuals, consideration is given to the depth and breadth of an individual's business and civic experience in leadership positions, as well as their ties to the Company's markets.
+Consideration has been given to the number of directors based on the board size of the nineteen peer bank holding companies as identified in the Compensation Discussion and Analysis for comparison of executive officer compensation.
+The Board of Directors conducted an annual self-evaluation during 2022.
 Attention is given to each director's attendance at board meetings and committee meetings, as well as anticipated retirement dates and other events that might affect a director's continued service.
 All current directors identified in Proposal One were deemed eligible for nomination in the ensuing year.

-The Company's Board of Directors appointed Frank R. Simon to the Board of Directors of the Company and the Bank in June 2021 and David P. Vernon in October 2021 as of the consummation of the merger of Perpetual Federal Savings Bank of Urbana.
-Mr. Simon was recommended for appointment to the Board by an outside director.
 The Corporate Governance and Nominating Committee will continue to assess and evaluate how the Board of Directors is functioning and whether additional board members are needed.
 Attention will also be given to anticipated retirement dates and other events that might affect a director's continued service.